 Coming onto the Heath from the South End Green entrance, walk east past a well-equipped children's adventure Playground and Paddling Pool, turn left, and head to the top of Parliament Hill.
 At 321 feet above sea level, it's one of the highest points in London.

 You'll find a stunning panorama over the city.
 On clear days you can see all the way to the South Downs, the hills beyond southern London.

-At 321 feet above sea level, Parliament Hill is one of the highest points in London.
-On clear days you can see all the way to the South Downs, the hills beyond southern London.

-Perfect for cooling off on a hot day, the Hampstead ponds have been refreshing Londoners for generations.
+If you keep heading east from the playground instead, you'll come to the Lido, an Olympic-size outdoor unheated swimming pool that gets packed on all-too-rare hot summer days.
+More swimming options are available at the Hampstead ponds, which have been refreshing Londoners for generations.
 You'll find the "Mens" and "Ladies" ponds to the northeast of Parliament Hill, with a “Mixed” pond closer to South End Green.
 A £2 donation is requested.

 Golders Hill Park offers a good café, tennis courts, a duck pond, a croquet lawn, and a walled flower garden, plus a Butterfly House (May–September) and a small zoo with inhabitants including lemurs, coatis, and rare birds.